zbouvier/SplattyBird-Tutorial/README.md

 Inside /src/data/entities.json you will see an array called `"main: []"` this refers tot he main scene, in this tutorial we will only be working in one scene so all of our entities must be in "main", in future tutorials or in your own projects you can create as mani scenes as you want and each can have it's own set of entities.

 Let's find player in the list on entities and add an **image** to it!
-To add a static image to an entity in Splat ecs you use the **image** component like this:
+To add a static image to an entity in Splat ECS you use the **image** component like this:

 ``` json
 {